martinogden/django-localflavor-za/README.rst

 * forms.ZAPostCodeField: A form field that validates input as a South African postcode.
 Valid postcodes must have four digits.

+* forms.ZAProvinceSelect: A Select widget that uses a list of South African provinces and territories as its choices.

 See the source code for full details.

 About localflavors